 About

 Connor Cummins (b.
 1998) is a composer, music educator, and multi-instrumentalist based in Detroit, Michigan.
-His work is a culmination of his wide range of musical experiences— wind band, jazz band, choir, orchestra, and drumline— as well as his range of roles in those experiences— teacher, student, performer, listener, creator, analyst, and overall appreciator.
-He aims to use this varied background to express a unique voice that encourages others to stop and appreciate the experiences of the lives they’ve had, are having, and will have, as well as to reflect on how those experiences fit into their story, how they have shaped them previously, and how they will shape them moving forward.
+His work is a culmination of his wide range of musical experiences— wind band, jazz band, choir, orchestra, and drumline— as well as his range of roles in those experiences.
+He aims to use this varied background to express a unique voice that encourages others to find profundity in the ordinary, to be radically human, and to have fun doing it.

 Connor Cummins (b.
 1998) is a composer, music educator, and multi-instrumentalist based in Detroit, Michigan.
 He received a Bachelor of Music Education in Instrumental Music Education and a Bachelor of Music in Theory / Composition from Central Michigan University, where he studied composition with Dr. Jay Batzner, Dr. José-Luis Maúrtua, and Dr. Evan Ware, as well as bassoon with MaryBeth Minnis.